Why GIVA?

 Accessibility

-For every institution GIVA invites to participate, 1% represents a commitment well within operational capacity—whether measured against GNI, pre-tax profit, or total annual grants.
-Institutional capacity is deliberately removed as a barrier to entry.
+For every institution GIVA addresses, 1% sits within operational capacity—whether measured against GNI, pre-tax profit, or total annual grants.
+The barriers to participation are not financial.
+Capacity exists across every institutional category.

 II